-Like all national marine sanctuaries, CINMS is mandated to both "protect...the natural habitats, populations and ecological processes" (16 USC sec.
+The purposes and policies of the National Marine Sanctuaries Act include to both "protect...the natural habitats, populations and ecological processes" (16 USC sec.
 1431(b)(3)) of the Sanctuary and "facilitate to the extent compatible with the primary objective of resource protection, all public and private uses of the resources of [the Sanctuary] not prohibited pursuant to other authorities" (16 USC sec.
 1431(b)(6)).
-CINMS staff recognize the fact each year thousands of people come to the Sanctuary to work and play, and the area's resources are an important part of individual livelihoods and recreation.
+CINMS staff recognize the fact that each year thousands of people come to the Sanctuary to work and play, and the area's resources are an important part of individual livelihoods and recreation.
 Managed correctly, use and enjoyment of the Sanctuary can continue to thrive for generations to come.

-This section briefly describes the maritime heritage resources of the Sanctuary and summarizes a wide variety of commercial and recreational uses occurring within CINMS.
-Additional details about human activities within the Sanctuary can be found in the DEIS (Vol. II, Section 3.0).
+This section briefly describes the Sanctuary's maritime heritage and summarizes a wide variety of commercial and recreational uses occurring within CINMS.
+Additional details about human activities within the Sanctuary can be found in the FEIS (Vol. II, Section 3.0).